Quantum Machine Learning with Classiq

 RX(theta=theta, target=q[0])

-The second part will be the mixing function, which will include an adjustable parameter for later training the RX gate to act as a NOT gate:
+function, which includes an adjustable parameter for training the RX gate to act later as a NOT gate:

 @qfunc